-- 11.40 A number of other new facilities are also recommended by the Sports Strategy.
+- 11.39 Our evidence(107) identifies the highest priority (in relation to providing for healthy communities) for the council as being the replacement of facilities within the Arts and Leisure Centre and Stevenage Swimming Centre.
+This facility has high refurbishment costs and it is not financially beneficial to retain the facility.
+It recommends a new wet and dry leisure facility is provided within the town centre area, which can accommodate a slightly larger swimming pool and replace and expand the other sports facilities, as required. - 11.40 As the theatre is located within the Arts and Leisure Centre, this will also require reprovision.
+A site for this facility has been identified within Policy TC7. - 11.41 A number of other new facilities are also recommended by the Sports Strategy.
 These include new sports hall provision, skate parks and/or youth facilities at each of the urban extensions and a new cricket ground at Stevenage West.
 Many of the existing facilities also require refurbishment or expansion to meet future needs.
 For playing pitches, in particular, although sufficient capacity exists to support future needs, many require improvement works, and pitches may need to be remarked to serve alternative age-ranges.
-There is also a need to secure Community Use Agreements on all school sites. - 11.41 Due to their size and nature, sports facilities often cannot be provided on-site.
-However, money is still required to improve, expand and provide new facilities to meet the needs of new residents. - 11.42 The Council's sports facility standards are set out in the table below(114).
+There is also a need to secure Community Use Agreements on all school sites. - 11.42 Due to their size and nature, sports facilities often cannot be provided on-site.
+However, money is still required to improve, expand and provide new facilities to meet the needs of new residents. - 11.43 The Council's sports facility standards are set out in the table below(108).
 The value of the contributions from housing developments across Stevenage will be the equivalent value of the area of sports facilities that would otherwise be provided by the development.
 This will be calculated using the latest Sport England facility cost information.

 Facility type Borough wide standard per 1,000 population

 Sports halls 0.31 badminton courts

 Swimming pools 11.55m2 water space

 Athletics tracks 0.01 tracks

 Fitness Facilities 6.88 stations

 Indoor bowls 0.08 rinks

 Outdoor tennis courts 0.08 dedicated community outdoor courts

 Outdoor bowls greens 0.03 greens

 Youth facilities 0.08 open access MUGA

 Artificial grass pitches 0.03 large size AGPs

-Grass pitches 0.60 ha